Panama: Post-intervention era

 The PRD's Martin Torrijos won the presidency and a legislative majority in the National Assembly in 2004.
 Torrijos ran his campaign on a platform of, among other pledges, a "zero tolerance" for corruption, a problem endemic to the Moscoso and Perez Balladares administrations.
 After taking office, Torrijos passed a number of laws which made the government more transparent.
 He formed a National Anti-Corruption Council whose members represented the highest levels of government and civil society, labor organizations, and religious leadership.
 In addition, many of his closest Cabinet ministers were non-political technocrats known for their support for the Torrijos government's anti-corruption aims.
 Despite the Torrijos administration's public stance on corruption, many high-profile cases, particularly involving political or business elites, were never acted upon.

 Conservative supermarket magnate Ricardo Martinelli was elected to succeed Martin Torrijos with a landslide victory in the May 2009 Panamanian general election.
 Martinelli's business credentials drew voters worried by slowing growth during the Great Recession.
 Standing for the four-party opposition Alliance for Change, Martinelli gained 60 percent of the vote, against 37 percent for the candidate of the governing left-wing Democratic Revolutionary Party (PRD).

 On May 4, 2014, Vice President Juan Carlos Varela, candidate of the Partido Panamenista (Panamanian Party) won the 2014 presidential election with over 39 percent of the votes, against the party of his former political partner Ricardo Martinelli, Cambio Democrático, and their candidate José Domingo Arias.
 He was sworn in on July 1, 2014.
 On July 1, 2019 Laurentino Cortizo took possession of the presidency.
 Cortizo was the candidate of Democratic Revolution Party (PRD) in the May 2019 presidential election.

 During the presidency of Cortizo, numerous events happened in the country, including the COVID-19 pandemic and its economic impact, and the 2022 and 2023 protests.

 On July 1, 2024, José Raúl Mulino was sworn in as Panama's new president.
 Mulino, a close ally of former president Ricardo Martinelli, won the presidential election in May 2024.
-In 2024, due to a rapid rise of Chinese immigration to Panama supplanting the local population and now forming 4% of the people, of which, they are accused by the United States of spying for the Chinese Communist Party, in the strategic isthmus of Panama which is crucial for the trade in the Americas, thus, American President Donald Trump has threatened to sanction Panama unless the threat of China is neutralized.